Want to be a better, more confident dancer? Maybe it’s time to use a forcing function.

 - Promise a friend you will give them a ride home each night

-- Take 2 shots of Patron before you dance with anyone
+- Take two shots of Patron before you dance with anyone

 Take a moment and consider these options (and others).
 Which does the best job of achieving the desired goal while avoiding the negative action?

 Selling your car would avoid the negative action of hopping in your car.
-But then you have no car and you can still get outta there immediately via other methods.
+But then you have no car and you can still get out of there immediately via other methods.
 No go.

-Promising a friend a ride home is great if you have a friend staying for 2 hours each night.
+Promising a friend a ride home is great if you have a friend staying for two hours each night.
 Forcing functions should always be there, not sometimes.
-Exnay.
+Ixnay.

-Taking 2 shots of Patron means it will take 2 hours to drive under the legal limit (thank you metabolism!).
+Taking two shots of Patron means it will take two hours to drive under the legal limit (thank you, metabolism!).
 But you can still get home via Uber.
 And the alcohol may affect your dancing.
 Nix.